strichliste/homepage/content/install.md

 * PostgreSQL
 * SQLite

-If you want to use another Database, just adjust the `DATABASE_URL` variable in your `.env` file in your root directory according to the [Doctrine ORM](https://www.doctrine-project.org/projects/doctrine-dbal/en/2.9/reference/configuration.html#connecting-using-a-url) recommendations.
+If you want to use another database then sqlite, just adjust the `DATABASE_URL` variable in your `.env` file in your root directory according to the [Doctrine ORM](https://www.doctrine-project.org/projects/doctrine-dbal/en/2.9/reference/configuration.html#connecting-using-a-url) recommendations.